 - content repository

 - You can use Object Storage as your primary content repository for data, images, logs, and video.
-You can reliably store and preserve this data for a long time, as well as serve this content directly from Object Storage.
+You can reliably store and preserve this data for a long time, and serve this content directly from Object Storage.
 The storage scales as your data storage needs scale.

 - log data

-- You can use Object Storage to preserve application log data so that you can retroactively analyze this data to determine usage pattern and/or debug issues.
+- You can use Object Storage to preserve application log data so that you can retroactively analyze this data to determine usage pattern and debug issues.

 - You can use Object Storage to store generated application data that needs to be preserved for future use.
 Pharmaceutical trials data, genome data, and Internet of Things (IoT) data are examples of generated application data that you can preserve using Object Storage.